Get News & Updates Directly To Your Inbox

-Research shows that family traits are not enough to be the cause of getting diabetes.
-Certain race, age, and lifestyle factors are also associated with higher rates of diabetes.
+Many factors can cause the onset of diabetes.
+Race, age, lifestyle and community factors are all associated with higher rates of diabetes.

-African Americans, Hispanics, Native Americans and other minority groups are most likely to have Type 2 diabetes, which makes up more than 90 percent of all diabetes cases.
-In 2010, the number of African American adults are 60% more likely to be diagnosed with diabetes than non-Hispanic whites.
+African Americans, Hispanics, Native Americans and other minority groups are most likely to have type 2 diabetes – which make up more than 90 percent of all cases.
+The most recent research shows African American adults are 60% more likely to be diagnosed with diabetes than non-Hispanic whites.
 They’re also twice as likely to die from the disease.

-That could mean living in a rural setting far from health care or living in places were there aren’t many choices for care.
-Other examples may include not eating a healthy diet, and/or living in a ‘food desert’ community, where access to healthier food options may be challenging.
-Certain communities and/or living environments may make it harder or even unsafe to exercise.
+Health disparities might mean living in a rural setting far from health care or a place where there aren’t many choices for care.
+Some people may live in a ‘food desert’ where healthy foods are hard to find.
+Areas with high crime can make it harder or even unsafe to exercise.

-Research shows these changes can help people cut their chance of getting Type 2 diabetes by as much as 58 percent.
+Research shows these changes can help cut the risk of type 2 diabetes by as much as 58 percent.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.